The process of restaining a cedar fence with a roller to restore the wood and protect it from the elements.

 You can print the material list and instructions below.

-Before starting the staining process be sure to check the weather.
-You want no rain in the forecast for about 3-5 days.
-Plus the ideal temperature to apply stain is 50 to 80 degrees Fahrenheit.
-Plan your project when you have ideal weather.
+Before starting the staining process, plan your project for when you have ideal weather.
+You want no rain in the forecast for about 3-5 days and the best temperature to apply stain is 50 to 80 degrees Fahrenheit.

 Clean the fence by attaching a high-pressure spray nozzle attached to a nose, or a power washer, to clean the fence.